aredn/aredn/SUPPORTED_DEVICES.md

  7. Mikrotik devices come with either a v6 bootloader or a v7 bootloader.
 See [here](https://openwrt.org/toh/mikrotik/common) for more details.
 If you are using a v7 bootloader use the v7 sysupgrade instead of the plain one.
  8. There is currently no way to recover if a firmware update fails and it could brick your device.
  9. Devices with AX radios do not support negative channels or channels with less then 20MHz bandwidth.
+ 10. Devices with SIMO radios only provide half the bandwidth.

 Latest installation instructions are found at: https://docs.arednmesh.org/en/latest/